BenschiBox/IoTLED/README.md

 # IoTLED

 The aim of this Project is to create, setup and program an Internet of Things device capable of controlling adressable LED-Strips.
-This is achieved over an ESP32-driven webapp, in which users can select between different lightning setups and also a Music-Visualizer mode using an AUX input.
+This is achieved over an ESP32-driven webapp, in which users can select between different lighting setups and also a Music-Visualizer mode using an AUX input.

 The webapp used to control the LEDs is designed as a single-page-webapp, with everything written in native HTML, JS and CSS.
-With the goal to make the webapp as user-friendly as possible, I've opted for a [material design](https://material.io/design/) utilising the W3.CSS framework.
+With the goal to make the webapp as user-friendly as possible, I've followed the [material design guidelines](https://material.io/design/) utilising the [W3.CSS Framework](https://www.w3schools.com/w3css/default.asp).

 In my particular setup i used 2x WS2813 LED-strips, although it should work with any amount/FastLED supported chipsets given some tweaking.